bingeli1212/nitrile-preview/doc/DOC-diagram.md

 in a path specification that are necessary to describe a Bezier curve, whether it is cubic or quadratic.

-# The drawanglearc-operation
+# The 'drawanglearc' command

 The 'drawanglearc' is designed to draw a small arc describing the span of an angle.
 The path that is given to this command is expected to describe the angle, where the first/second/third path would have formed the first angle where the second point serves as the vertex of the angle, and each of the first and third point denotes a point on either side of the angle.
+The angle formed is expected to be spanning from the first point to the third point.

 There should be at least three points on the path, but if there are additional points, then each consecutive three points will be used to describe an angle for the arc to draw.
 Thus, if there had been four points in the path, then the first three points